Overview

 Accommodation Options Along the Route

-The tea house trek near Kathmandu infrastructure provides comfortable accommodation throughout.
+The tea house trek near Kathmandu provides comfortable accommodation throughout.
 Indeed, both Chisapani and Nagarkot feature multiple lodging options.
 Moreover, facilities range from basic to quite comfortable.
 Therefore, trekkers find suitable accommodation matching their preferences and budgets.

 Chisapani Accommodation

 Chisapani offers several tea houses and small lodges.
 Generally, facilities remain basic but clean and adequate.
-Moreover, the genuine selling point is spectacular mountain views from rooms.
+Moreover, the genuine selling point is spectacular mountain views from the rooms.
 Additionally, friendly hosts create welcoming atmospheres.

 Typical Chisapani Lodge Features: